Clarmont Skrine

 Sir Clarmont Percival Skrine OBE (1888–1974) was a British civil servant and administrator who served as the British consul-general in Kashgar from 1922 to 1924, Under-Secretary of State for India and agent for the Madras States from 1936 to 1939.

 Early life

-Born in Kensington, London, in the United Kingdom on 28 February 1888, Clarmont was the son of Francis Henry Bennett Skrine (1847−1933) of the Indian civil service and Helen Lucy née Stewart (1867–1954), and the grandson of the Revd Clarmont Skrine of Warleigh Lodge, Wimbledon.
+Clarmont was born in Kensington, London, in the United Kingdom on 28 February 1888.
+He was the son of Francis Henry Bennett Skrine (1847−1933) of the Indian civil service and Helen Lucy née Stewart (1867–1954), and the grandson of the Revd Clarmont Skrine of Warleigh Lodge, Wimbledon.
 He was educated in England at Winchester College and New College, Oxford, and qualified for the Indian Civil Service in 1912.

 Career

 Clarmont Skrine served in the Indian civil service from 1912 to 1915 and joined the Indian political service in 1915.
 From 1916 to 1919 he was British vice-consul in Kerman, Iran.
 From 1922 to 1924, he was posted in Kashgar, in Chinese Turkestan, as the British consul-general.

 Clarmont married Doris Forbes née Whitelaw (1897–1971) on 23 November 1923 in Mumbai.

 In 1925, he and his wife, he made a journey into the largely unknown valleys of the Kungar Alps in Chinese Turkestan, during which he mapped, photographed and surveyed the country.
 This journey was described in an article in 'The Times' in May 1925 and forms a central part of his book 'Chinese Central Asia'.

 From 1926 to 1929 he was British consul in Seistan.
 On 20 November 1936, Skrine was appointed agent for the Madras States.
 Skrine served till 1 April 1937, when the agency was abolished and replaced with a residency.
 Clarmont also served as the first resident for the Madras States from 1 April 1937 to 15 January 1939.
 In January 1942 he traveled overland to Mashhad, Persia (near the Turkmen border) to become Consul General and remarkably took some film footage of his journey.
 British public records indicate he remained in post till the end of World War Two.
 From 1946 to 1948, Skrine served as Counsellor for Indian Affairs in Teheran, Persia.